 There’s lots of choice when it comes to escaping the city of Lucerne in favour of the ski slopes, mountain summits or Swiss countryside – and much more.

-Whether you prefer a relaxing or active holiday, exploring Switzerland from your base in Lucerne allows you to visit many different places and take part in various pursuits during your time in the country.
+Whether you prefer a relaxing or active holiday, the day trips from Lucerne we’ve mentioned above allow you to visit many different places and take part in various pursuits during your time in the country.

 Top image (c) PILATUS-BAHNEN AG